JahodaPaul/FIT_CTU/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 ## Motivation
 To give students an idea, what is neccessary to obtain maximum points/best marks.
-To hopefully help people.
-If you found this repository useful you can give it a star.
+To hopefully help people.<br>If you found this repository interesting or useful don't forget to leave a star.

 ## Table of content
 * ### 1st semester